WAC Clearinghouse Writing Guide

 References List Format:

-List the Congressional Record (in italics), the year, the abbreviated number of Congress, the abbreviated number of session, the volume number (numeral only) and the abbreviated pt. number.
+List the Congressional Record (in italics), the year, the abbreviated number of Congress, the abbreviated number of sessions, the volume number (numeral only) and the abbreviated pt. number.
 Include the page number(s) (if appropriate).

 Congressional Record.
 1995.
 104th Cong., 1st sess.
 Vol. 141, pt.
 26.